-Unfortunately, these types of investments are very risky and many investors allege that they are unaware of the risks.
+These types of investments can be very risky, and many investors claim that they were unaware of them.
 Haselkorn & Thibaut, a national investor law firm has set up a toll-free number for L Bond investors to call at Call 1-800-856-3352 to discuss loss recovery.

 What is Life Insurance?

-GWG Holdings files for the continuous offering of L bonds
+GWG Holdings files for continuous offering of L Bonds

-In a registration statement, GWG Holdings issued a notice today of the continued sale of the company’s L bonds valued at a $1,000 annual principal figure per unit.
-It will require a minimum investment of 25 or $25,000.
-The firm is to employ the net proceeds of the sale of these securities to grow its alternative asset exposure and to provide liquidity and diversification support to its existing clients.
-The offer expires under the SEC rules three years after the effective date of the registration statement, but companies may hold similar offerings during or after this time.
+In an registration statement GWG Holdings issued a notice today of the continued sale of the company’s L bonds Each unit is valued at $1,000 per year.
+The minimum investment will be 25 or $25,000 The firm will use the net proceeds from these sales to expand its alternative asset exposure, and to provide liquidity to existing clients and support diversification.
+Under SEC rules, the offer will expire three years following the effective date.
+Companies may still hold similar offers during or after this period.

 Haselkorn & Thibaut, P.A., is investigating claims from investors of L Bonds, believe there may have been irregularities in the sale of this product and that investors are likely to incur losses.
-Although GWGH is required to manage all investments prudently and deliver on the representations made in the offering material, a key SEC filing deadline being missed by the company recently is not a positive sign and could portend serious financial trouble.
+GWGH has to be prudent in managing all investments and to deliver on the promises made by the offering materials.
+But the fact that the company missed a recent SEC filing deadline is not a sign of good things and could mean serious financial troubles.

-In April 2021, GWG had temporarily paused sales of L Bonds in April this year.
-The following month, they were informed of their non-compliance with listing rules by NASDAQ.
+GWG temporarily halted the sale of L Bonds this April.
+The following month they were informed by NASDAQ of their noncompliance to listing rules.

 If you have invested in the L Bonds offered by CWCG, we recommend that you contact Haselkorn & Thibaut today for a confidential discussion and to explore possible options for the recovery of all or some part of your money by calling 1-800-856-3352.